curtmerrill/wind/README.md

 Where would you end up if you traveled based on the direction and strength of wind in your hometown?

-Using the Forecast.io API, I downloaded 365 days of hourly wind data (wind direction and speed, in miles per hour).
+Using the [Dark Sky API](https://darksky.net/dev), I downloaded 365 days of hourly wind data (wind direction and speed, in miles per hour).

 For each reading, I moved in the direction of the wind for a distance equal to the wind speed.